ColinRobbins/SCM-Validator/README.md

 ```
 to the file called ```EXCEPTIONS```, and the error will not appear until after the given date (dd/mm/yyyy).

-To stop the warning on a more permanent basis, add on of the following to the Notes field in the user entry in SCM:
+To stop the warning on a more permanent basis, add one of the following to the Notes field in the user entry in SCM:
 * API: Coach no DBS OK
 * API: Coach no Safeguard OK
 * API: Coach no sessions